tldr-pages/tldr/pages/linux/unmount.md

 > The correct command is umount (u-mount).
 > More information: <https://manned.org/umount.8>.

-- View documentation for the right command:
+- View documentation for the correct command:

 `tldr umount`